sertansenturk/tomato/README.md

 #### <a name="mcr_install"></a>Installing LilyPond

 If you want to convert the music scores to svg format, LilyPond is a good choice, because it adds a mapping between each musical element in the LilyPond file and in the related svg.

-Downloading and setting the up Lilypond is easy: Simply go to the [Download] (http://lilypond.org/download.html) page in the Lilypond website for your operating system.2
+To install LilyPond, simply go to the [Download](http://lilypond.org/download.html) page in the LilyPond website for your operating system.

 Tomato in a Nutshell
 -------